 Is Laser Hair Removal Permanent?

-Laser hair removal is a long-term hair growth-removal solution.
-Some may get permanent hair loss after fulfilling their sessions.
+Laser hair removal is a long-term hair growth removal solution.
+Some may get permanent hair loss after completing their sessions.
 There may be new growths of fine or lighter hair after a few years for some people.
 This can be treated with touch-ups.

 Common Myths About Laser Hair Removal